 It can filter down to one micron, which will get rid of cryptosporidium and giardia.
 This filter also utilizes carbon so it will also be fairly effective at filtering out many of the chemicals present in swimming pools.

 It’s a personal filter, so don’t expect to get water for the whole neighborhood this way, but it’s definitely a useful item to have around in a pinch.
-Here’s where you can get the Lifestraw filter.
+Here’s where you can get the Lifestraw filter on Amazon.

 “Filtering pool water is just the first step.
 To get truly pure water, you need distillation.”